Guided Backpacking Holidays in Cordillera Blanca – Huascaran National Park

 Acclimatization

-We highly recommend that you arrive in Huaraz at least three days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
+We highly recommend that you arrive in Huaraz at least two days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
 We can help organize day hikes for you.

 This backpacking trip takes in some of the most scenically dramatic and little-walked valleys of the Cordillera Blanca Mountain Range.
 The trek route takes us past two jewel-like glacial lakes and provides excellent opportunities for watching Condors.
 There are superb mountain views throughout.